visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/tennisText.md

 <h1 style="text-align: center;">Dataset: Tennis Grand Slam Winners</h1>

+## UpSet Introduction
+This UpSet plot shows tennis grand slam tournaments and their winners.
+A winner can win multiple tournaments.
+The sets are grand slam tournaments.
+The items are grand slam winners.
+The intersections show how many winners won exactly the same tournaments.

 ## Dataset Properties
 The dataset contains 4 sets and 208 elements, of which 4 sets are shown in the plot.